paulross/xmlwriter/README.md

 <a name="Code_Maintainability"></a>
 ## Code Maintainability

 This is rather nice. ``XmlWrite.cpp`` is written in C++11 and reads almost like Python.
-It is 284 lines long compared to the original pure Python implementation of around 300 lines (if you ignore the documentation strings).
+``XmlWrite.cpp`` is 284 lines of code compared to the original pure Python implementation of around 300 lines (if you ignore the documentation strings).
 Of course you have the header file ``XmlWrite.h`` (145 lines) but this is pretty simple and generally does not change much over time.
-There is some additional code to do base64 encoding/decoding that C++ needs, Python does not as it is in the standard library which I am ignoring here.
+There is some additional code to do base64 encoding/decoding that C++ needs, Python does not as it is in the standard library so I am ignoring that here.

 Then there is the ``cXmlWrite.cpp`` file that is the pybind11 interface, this is about 120 lines (ignoring documentation strings).
 Of course it is written in pybind11 style that takes a little getting used to but is perfectly readable.

 One notable feature of pybind11 is that if you get it wrong the compilation messages come from template meta-programming and are pretty obscure and you can take a long time to track the problem down.
 This glue code is definitely better than normal C Extension code or optimised Cython code.

 <a name="Performance"></a>
 ## Performance

 This is pretty disappointing.
 The pybind11 code is consistently faster at writing documents but not by much.
-Typically the pybind11 module ``cXmlWrite`` takes about 65% to 75% of the time of the pure Python module ``XmlWrite``.
+Typically the pybind11 module ``cXmlWrite`` takes about 70% to 80% of the time of the pure Python module ``XmlWrite``.
 This performance is not worth moving away from the convenience of writing in pure Python.

 For base64 encoding the pybind11 code is actually slower, taking more than twice as long.